-“By moving OneAsset to Azure, we reduced maintenance time by over 30 percent,” says Abhishek Khilnani, senior software engineer with Core Platform Fundamentals (CPF), an engineering organization within CSEO.
+“By moving OneAsset to Azure, we reduced maintenance time by over 30 percent,” says Abhishek Khilnani, senior software engineer with Microsoft Digital.

 Less time spent on maintenance also meant more time to focus on developing other OneAsset features.

-“We’re delivering more of the features that our users are asking for, which makes for a better overall experience,” says Richa Agarwal, also a software engineer on the CPF team.
+“We’re delivering more of the features that our users are asking for, which makes for a better overall experience,” says Richa Agarwal, also a software engineer with Microsoft Digital.